William Bell (clergyman): Settling in Perth

 the Presbyterian faith among the settlers in his region.
 He assisted in starting congregations in Beckwith Township, Lanark, Smiths Falls and Richmond.

+Diaries about synods and their interactions

 His carefully constructed diaries and other writings provide an important insight into the interactions between the United Synod of Upper Canada (aligned with the Scottish United Secession Church) and the Synod of the Presbyterian Church of Canada (aligned with the Church of Scotland).
 In 1835 Bell left the former and joined the latter.
 The former was absorbed by the latter by 1839.
 In 1844 a large group withdrew from the latter, and formed a Free Church of Scotland Canadian Synod.
 However, Bell remained within the Presbyterian Church of Canada in Connection with the Established Church of Scotland.

+Children

 His son William Bell was a businessman and militia officer who gained some notability in Canadian history.
 Another son, Robert Bell, was a notable politician in Lanark County.